DanyaYen/DanyaYen/README.md

 ## 👨‍💻 About Me

 <img align="right" alt="Coding" width="300" src="https://www.gifcen.com/wp-content/uploads/2024/05/satoru-gojo-gif.gif">
-I'm an aspiring Web Developer with a passion for creating beautiful, responsive web applications.
-Currently studying Computer Engineering at KPI, I'm constantly expanding my skillset and exploring new technologies.
-With strong English skills (B2+) and an adaptable mindset, I'm ready to take on new challenges and contribute to innovative projects.

-- 🔭 I'm currently building **full-stack web applications** with modern frameworks
+I am a Computer Engineering student at KPI with a deep interest in web development, focusing on creating aesthetically pleasing and responsive web applications.
+I actively enhance my skills by developing full-stack projects using modern frameworks and deepening my knowledge of the JavaScript ecosystem and Python backend development.
+With a B2+ English level and a proactive approach to learning, I am eager to join innovative projects and tackle new technical challenges.

-- 🌱 I'm deepening my knowledge in **JavaScript ecosystem and Python backend development**
+- 🌱 I'm deepening my knowledge in **Python backend development**
 - 💬 Let's talk about **Web dev, AI and Crypto**
 - ⚡ Fun fact: **I use EndevourOS(almost Archbtw))**